 Your cat's age could play a large role in this issue.
 Old cats can develop conditions like arthritis, which makes it painful or difficult to reach the litter box and may require adjusting the new location of the potty to make it easier for your cat to access.
 If you are suspicious of arthritis in your cat, schedule an appointment with your veterinarian as soon as possible because there are treatments available that can substantially improve your cat's mobility and quality of life; if this is the cause of the inappropriate pooping, it will surely fix it.

-Speaking of senior cats, a decline in vision may lead to your cat simply not being able to find the litter box in the dark.
+Is your cat pooping on the floor specifically at night?
+This might be due to age.
+With senior cats, a decline in vision may lead to your cat simply not being able to find the litter box in the dark.
 A common misconception among cat parents is that cats have night vision.
 While cats see much better than humans in the dark, they can’t see in total darkness.

-Sometimes senior cats develop cognitive dysfunction (essentially cat dementia).
-Often, symptoms such as going to the bathroom outside the litter box are more prevalent at night in the dark.
 If you notice your cat only pooping on the floor at night, have your vet evaluate your cat’s eyesight and cognitive behavior.
 Additionally, some pretty simple environmental engineering, such as adding night lights and limiting house access, can make a huge difference.

 It is not normal for your cat to always poop outside of the litter box.
 If your cat has stopped using the litter box to poop, it’s important to understand why.